COVID: High medical expenses take toll on poor families in India | DW | 05.07.2021

 Her brother-in-law, who had contracted COVID-19, needed the support of an ECMO, which is used to pump and oxygenate a patient's blood outside the body.

-India's Supreme Court last year ordered state governments to either make arrangements for treatment of people in public hospitals or cap charges at private ones.
+India's Supreme Court last year ordered state governments to either improve provisions for affordable care in public hospitals or cap charges at private ones.

 The judges said that "right to health included affordable treatment."
-They added that even if people recovered from COVID, they would find themselves in economic hardship.
+They added that even if people recovered from COVID-19, they would find themselves in economic hardship.

-To address the problem of unaffordable prices, several state governments have capped the amount of money private hospitals can charge COVID patients.
+In an effort to address the problem, several state governments have capped the amount of money private hospitals can charge COVID-19 patients.
+The government of Delhi introduced price caps last June.

-For instance, in June last year, the Delhi government laid down rates private hospitals were supposed to charge from patients.

-Since the onset of the second wave, several states like Tamil Nadu and Kerala have capped rates.
+Since the onset of the second wave, several states, including Tamil Nadu and Kerala have also capped rates.
 Some others, like Maharashtra, have revised their previous regulations to include fixed rates for some of the more expensive treatments.

 Despite the measures, many hospitals continue to exploit loopholes to overcharge patients.